rugabunda/Auto-Updaters/README.md

 ## Overview

-This repository contains PowerShell scripts designed to automate the process of updating software and system components on Windows machines.
-These scripts help keep your system and applications up-to-date without manual intervention.

 **Auto Update Scripts currently in this repository:**
 - Visual C++ Redistributables (All-In-One)
 - K-Lite Codec Pack (Basic, Standard, Full, Mega)